- Books, Literature, and Writing»

 James Patterson and Maxine Paetro's 'Confessions: The Private School Murders': A Review

-Confessions picks up right where the first novel left readers.
-Tandy Angel doesn’t have time to celebrate clearing her name and her brothers of her parent’s murder when her oldest brother, Mathew, is arrested for killing his girlfriend and their unborn child.
-With plenty of motive and circumstantial evidence stacked against him, it’s up to Tandy to once again put on her detective hat and find away to prove his innocence.
+Confessions picks up right where the first novel left off.
+Tandy Angel doesn’t have time to celebrate clearing her name of her parent’s murder when her oldest brother, Mathew, is arrested for killing his girlfriend and their unborn child.
+With plenty of motive and circumstantial evidence stacked against him, it’s up to Tandy to once again put on her detective hat and find a way to prove his innocence.
 If that wasn’t enough on her plate, several young neighborhood girls her age have been turning up dead.
 Thinking that it’s too much of a coincidence, she decides to secretly undertake the task of uncovering the truth behind the newest string of serial killings.
 On top of everything, the mind numbing drugs that her parents were force-feeding her are beginning to lose their effect and Tandy’s memories of a lost love come rushing back to her.
 With all the death surrounding Tandy and her family, can she solve the crimes before she winds up dead too?